karlhulme/sengi/workspaces/sengi-interfaces/readme.md

 A set of **interfaces**, **types**, **function signatures**, **callback signatures** and **errors** used by the packages of the Sengi system.

-This package only exports definitions that can be consumed by Typescript interpreters.
-This package does not export any executable code.

 ## Installation